jasonbayton/11ty/_src/projects/package-search/index.md

 type: page
 layout: project.njk
 ---
-**PACKAGE SEARCH is an enterprise-biased Android application inspection utility designed to provide detailed information about the apps running on managed Android devices.**
+**PACKAGE SEARCH is an enterprise-biased Android application inspection utility designed to provide detailed information about the apps installed on managed Android devices.**

 ## What does PACKAGE SEARCH do?